MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ## Version 111.0.xxxx.xx: March x, 2023

 ### Feature update

+- **A New Microsoft Edge Sidebar.** In this release, the Sidebar introduces several new features and improvements aimed at enhancing productivity, convenience, and the user experience.
+Here are some of the highlights:

+  - **The New Discover:** Edge Copilot is a powerful tool that helps users boost their productivity and efficiency.
+It provides intelligent suggestions and insights based on the context of the web page and the user's goals.
+As the new Bing icon in the Toolbar, Edge Copilot helps users compose better emails, search the web faster, learn new skills, all done more conveniently.
+  - **Enhanced Sidebar Visibility:** With the new Auto-Hide functionality, a user can maximize the productivity and convenience of the sidebar without sacrificing valuable screen space.
+The Edge Sidebar can be hidden when a user isn't using it and it only reappears when a user needs it.
+  - **Evolved Sidebar Interaction:** The new Hover functionality lets users open the Sidebar by hovering on the Bing icon in the Toolbar.
+This enhances user productivity and convenience by providing a seamless and intuitive way to access their most used tools.

+  Admins retain the ability to control and customize the Sidebar and its experiences, as needed by using the following settings:

+  - If admins enable the Sidebar, users will have access to the Sidebar and Edge Copilot experience.
+The Sidebar will show at all times in the browser frame.
+Clicking on the Bing icon in the Toolbar will invoke the new Discover experience.
+  - If admins choose the 'not configured' setting, users will have access to the Sidebar and Edge Copilot experience.
+Unlike when the Sidebar is 'enabled', their users will have the ability to always-show or auto-hide the Sidebar.
+  - If admins disable the Sidebar, Discover and the Sidebar will be inaccessible for their users. **Note:** In this release, Admins do not have the ability to disable Discover and keep the Sidebar.

+  Additional customization options for the sidebar toolbar button are planned in future versions of Microsoft Edge.

+  For more information, see [Manage the sidebar in Microsoft Edge](/DeployEdge/microsoft-edge-sidebar) and [Microsoft Privacy Statement (Search, Microsoft Edge, and artificial intelligence)](https://privacy.microsoft.com/privacystatement).

 - **Enhanced security mode improvements.** Enhanced security mode now supports WebAssembly for macOS x64 and Linux x64.
 More cross-platform (ARM64) support is expected in the future.
 For more information, see [Browse more safely with Microsoft Edge](/deployedge/microsoft-edge-security-browse-safer).